codewithmahad/codewithmahad/assets/profile/README.md

-# Mahad’s workbench

-The profile combines transparent, tactile illustrations with real Markdown text.
-Bone white, sage, coral and brass connect the computer, backend drawers, Linux notebook and student noticeboard.
-Fraunces supplies the large lettering; Manrope handles the small labels.
+﻿# Profile artwork

+The README pairs short, editable text with a workbench illustration and four smaller cutouts.
+Ivory, sage, coral, and brass connect the artwork; Fraunces and Manrope supply the hero and calendar lettering.

-## Editing
+## Editing and preview

-- Edit the profile’s writing and links directly in [`../../README.md`](../../README.md).
-Nothing generates or overwrites that file.
+- Edit copy, links, and section placement in [`../../README.md`](../../README.md).
+The build never overwrites it.
-- Edit the header, dividers and secret drawer in [`../../scripts/profile/build.mjs`](../../scripts/profile/build.mjs).
+- Edit the four desktop/mobile, light/dark headers in [`../../scripts/profile/build.mjs`](../../scripts/profile/build.mjs).
+Shared typography and colors live in [`../../scripts/profile/design.mjs`](../../scripts/profile/design.mjs).
+- The backend, Linux, community, and paper-plane cutouts float inside native HTML headings, overlapping GitHub’s heading rules.
+Contact links remain normal, selectable text.
-- Full-resolution PNG originals are in [`source/`](source/).
-Display assets are smaller WebP derivatives with transparency preserved.
+- Full-resolution originals are in [`source/`](source/).
+Display copies use WebP with transparency.
+The headers embed their artwork and convert lettering to paths, so they need no remote images or installed fonts.
-- The four `hero-*.svg` files provide desktop/mobile and light/dark compositions.
-The four `drawer-*.svg` files do the same for the Easter egg.
-- SVG lettering is converted to paths so it does not depend on a visitor having the fonts installed.
-The header embeds its artwork, so GitHub does not need to resolve an external image from inside an SVG.

-From the repository root, with Node.js installed:
+From the repository root:

 ```sh
 npm --prefix scripts/profile ci